The GRC Power Hour™

 The Carl Storm Opportunity Fellowships

 The Carl Storm Opportunity Fellowships were established by the GRC Board of Trustees to honor Director Emeritus Carl Storm's many years of service to GRC and to support his commitment to supporting the pipeline of excellent scientists attending Gordon Research Conferences.
-To be eligible for funds, an applicant must be attending a GRC for the first time and submit a brief (300 words or less) statement to the conference chairs, illustrating how the ability to attend the conference would impact their career trajectory and how without the funding, attending the conference may not be possible.
+To be eligible for funds, an applicant must be attending a GRC for the first time and illustrate how the ability to attend the conference would impact their career trajectory and how without the funding, attending the conference may not be possible.

-(The application form for 2026 is currently in development and will be posted in September of 2025, but interested parties may apply to their preferred Gordon Conference at any time.)
+Funding decisions for the 2025 season have now been made.
+The application form for 2026 is currently in development and will be posted in September of 2025, but interested parties may apply to their preferred Gordon Conference at any time.

 Back to Top